maurogarciac/automation_test4/README.md

 ## To do:

+1. Add page objects for cart page
+2. Add UI tests
+3. Add API tests
-1. Export reports from docker container to docker-reports directory
+4. Export reports from docker container to docker-reports directory
-2. Implement pytest-parallel
+5. Implement pytest-parallel?
-3. Add more tests